Cardiology and Respiratory Outpatient Services

 These tests as also known as breathing tests and measure how well your lungs are working.
 The Spirometry is one of the most common tests and measures how much air you can inhale and exhale.
 It also measures how fast you can empty the air out of your lungs.
 Spirometry tests can be done in north Taranaki or South Taranaki.
 FLV, DLCO and Saline challenge tests are undertaken at the Taranaki Base Hospital only.

 This is a test that allows the physician to look inside your lungs, look at your voice box and your throat.
 A long tub called a bronchoscopy is passed through your mouth into your airways (trachea) and into your lungs.
 The test is performed by a respiratory physician with a nurse and is undertaken in the Endoscopy (day ward) at Taranaki Base Hospital.

 The respiratory CNS specialises in working with respiratory patients and their families providing education ongoing staff education and health promotion.
 This includes addressing risk factors of respiratory disease, promoting healthy lifestyle changes and supporting people with chronic and complex respiratory conditions, interventions and surgery.
 Patients are seen in hospital, in their homes, clinic settings and contacted by telephone.
 The service is Taranaki wide with clinics in New Plymouth, Stratford, Hawera and Waitara.

-The respiratory CNS coordinates the Pulmonary Rehabilitation Group sessions and works in liaison with the Taranaki DHB cardiac physiotherapist, general practitioners and local respiratory support groups and clubs.
+The respiratory CNS coordinates the Pulmonary Rehabilitation Group sessions and works in liaison with the Te Whatu Ora Taranaki cardiac physiotherapist, general practitioners and local respiratory support groups and clubs.
 The respiratory CNS manages all community oxygen requests and community oxygen issues.
 The service is Taranaki wide with clinics in New Plymouth, Stratford and Hawera.

 Cardiology and Respiratory Outpatients Department, Base Hospital, New Plymouth